-certificates - required by PacketCable.
+- certificates required by PacketCable.
 This field MUST contain a KDC certificate.
 If a Local System CA issued the KDC certificate, then the corresponding Local System Certificate MUST also be present.
 The Service Provider Certificate MUST also be present in this field.
 If MTA is configured with a specific service provider name, it MUST verify that the Service Provider name is identical to the value of the OrganizationName attribute in the subjectName of the Service Provider certificate.
-If the Local

-System Certificate is present, then the MTA MUST verify that the Service Provider name is identical to the value of the OrganizationName attribute in the subjectName of the Local System Certificate.

-- crls this optional field MAY be filled in by the KDC. - signerInfos MUST be a set with exactly one member that holds the KDC signature.
+If the Local System Certificate is present, then the MTA MUST verify that the Service Provider name is identical to the value of the OrganizationName attribute in the subjectName of the Local System Certificate. - crls this optional field MAY be filled in by the KDC. - signerInfos MUST be a set with exactly one member that holds the KDC signature.
 This signature is a part of a SignerInfo data structure defined within the Cryptographic Message Syntax.
-PacketCable MUST NOT use all optional fields in this data structure and the signature algorithm MUST be RSA over a SHA-1 digest.
+All optional fields in this data structure MUST NOT be used in PacketCable.
+The digestAlgorithm MUST be set to SHA-1: